mumbleskates/bilrost/README.md

 intermediate schema language like protobuf does, nor implementations for very many languages, nor RPC framework support, nor an independent validation framework.
 These things are possible, they just don't exist yet.

+This library also does not have support for encoding/decoding its message types to and from JSON or other readable text formats.
+However, because it supports deriving Bilrost encoding implementations from existing structs, it is possible (and recommended) to use other, preexisting tools to do this. `Debug` can also be derived for a `bilrost` message type, as can other encodings that similarly support deriving implementations from preexisting types.

 ## Encoding specification